• Home

 • Prints the time the job finished to the log file

-Of the single-node Slurm job types, the Task Array job type is the more complex, and the job script needs a little more explanation than the previous types:
+Of the single-node Slurm job types, the Task Array job type is the more complex, and the job script needs a little more explanation than the previous types, but has the advantage that you do not need to change anything in your existing application/code/script - if it can already process a named data/input file, then it will work in parallel via the Task Array without any changes.

 #!/bin/bash